garrettladley/when3meet_cli/README.md

 ## Contributing & Issues

-If you have would like to contribute or encounter any issues, feel free to open PR or issue!
+If you have would like to contribute or encounter any issues, feel free to open a PR or issue!